Healthy Electrolyte Drink Recipe Without Artificial Ingredients

 • 1/4 teaspoon sea salt or Himalayan pink salt

-• 1 teaspoon raw honey or maple syrup
+• 1 teaspoon honey or maple syrup optional

 Instructions

-• Pour the coconut water and filtered water into a large pitcher.
+• Combine coconut water and filtered water in a large container.

-• Add the sea salt and stir until dissolved.
+• Add sea salt and stir well until dissolved.

-• Add honey or maple syrup and mix well.
+• Add honey or maple syrup (optional) and mix.

-• Stir or shake for 30 seconds until fully combined.
+• Stir or shake vigorously for 30 seconds.

 Notes

-Keyword electrolyte drink recipe, homemade electrolyte drink, natural electrolyte drink, healthy hydration drink, sports drink alternative, coconut water drink, workout recovery drink
+Keyword electrolyte drink, homemade electrolyte drink, natural hydration drink, sports drink alternative, coconut water drink, healthy hydration, sugar-free electrolyte drink

 1. Understanding Electrolytes: Why Your Body Needs Them